Funeral of Irene’s mother

 Memories of Bessarabia

-Yesterday, on a sunny but crisp winter's day, I attended the funeral of Irenes's mother.
-Today would have been her 87th birthday.
-“Yes, I will meet you in the lobby of the nursing home shortly after 10 AM,” I had told my 89 year old aunt, who lives in the adjacent apartments.
+Yesterday, on a sunny but crisp winter's day, I attended the funeral of Irene's mother.
+Today would have been her eighty-seventh birthday.
+“Yes, I will meet you in the lobby of the nursing home shortly after 10 AM,” I had told my eighty-nine-year-old aunt, who lives in the adjacent apartments.
 “We will attend together.”
 My aunt seemed more than pleased.
 The next morning I found her pacing about anxiously in the lobby as I entered the secured front entrance and stomped the snow off my boots, thankful I had procured a coveted parking spot.

-As I drove home, I again vowed to seriously scrounge around in my cupboards for the life story of my aunt, which she had written out and given me several years ago, but has long since been misplaced.
+As I drove home, I again vowed to seriously scrounge around in my cupboards for the life story of my aunt, an account she had written out and given me several years ago but has long since been misplaced.
 I made a mental note to tack it on to the top of my lengthy to-do list for 2014.